18 Types of Watch Hands Every Enthusiast Should Know

 1. Alpha Hands

 Alpha hands are designed to be unobtrusive, allowing the watch face to remain the focus of attention.
 They are commonly found in dress watches, where the emphasis is on simplicity and elegance.
-The slender design makes them easy to read accurately, and their narrow shape reduces air resistance, allowing for smooth and precise movement.

 2. Arrow Hands